-Regular Staff meetings to address their need and upgrade their skills are conducted Support Staff is part of all activities academic and non-academic Training sessions for ICT based teaching learning
+- 1. Regular Staff meetings to address their need and upgrade their skills are conducted 2.
+Support Staff is part of all activities academic and non-academic - 3.
+Training sessions for ICT based teaching learning process for Microsoft

 6.5.4 - Post Accreditation initiative(s) (mention at least three)